hardpixel/dash-to-plank/README.md

 # Dash to Plank
 Gnome Shell extension to integrate [Plank](https://launchpad.net/plank), the simplest dock on the planet.
-To use this extension, you should **install Plank** on your system.
+To use this extension you must **install Plank** on your system.
 Also the extension works only on X11, **Wayland is not supported**.

 ![Screenshot](https://raw.githubusercontent.com/hardpixel/dash-to-plank/master/screenshot.png)

 ## Install
-Make sure you have installed `plank`:
+Make sure you have installed `plank`, the extension with throw a schema not found error if plank is not installed:

 * Debian/Ubuntu: apt install plank
 * Fedora/RHEL: dnf install plank